kawaicheung/book-on-naming-things/manuscript/F_Ch_WhenCRUDisCrud.md

 You can't sit down and read this kind of stuff linearly like you would a newspaper article.
 Instead, it's a constant redirection to other places, an energy-draining trip throughout the entirety of a codebase, like a _Choose Your Own Adventure_ book where the choice isn't really yours.

-The best way to make code readable is to spare the reader from traversing the layers (unless its absolutely necessary).
+The best way to make code readable is to spare the reader from traversing through its layers (unless its absolutely necessary).
 A great place to start?
 Make method names exquisitely _clear_.

 --